Danielovich/RubinStatic/README.md

 #### The API of Rubin.Markdown is basically where we communicate with  external infrastructure and parses formats:

 - downloading markdown files from a repo of your choice, which basically represent [blog posts](https://github.com/Danielovich/markdownposts).
+They utilize markdown comments for properties.
 - [parsing](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown/Parsers/MarkdownPostParser.cs) those markdown files from a string to strongly typed model.
 - you **MUST** [adjust the constants](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown/Constants.cs).
 Specifically the "MarkdownContentsUrl" should be added inside a appsettings.json file from where you use the API (see how the Rubin.StaticSite.Console does it).
 The Github client for [downloading the markdown files](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown/GithubClient/GitHubApiService.cs) will throw if not set.